django-fluent/django-fluent-contents/docs/cms.rst

-For CMS systems that are built with django-mptt_, the same :class:`~fluent_contents.admin.PlaceholderEditorAdmin` can be used thanks to the MRO (Method Resolution Order) that Python uses:
+For CMS systems that are built with django-mptt_, the same :class:`~fluent_contents.admin.PlaceholderEditorAdmin` can be used thanks to the method resolution order (MRO) that Python has:

 .. code-block:: python